-Johannesburg - The sentencing process of Nigerian terrorist Henry Okah was postponed until February 28 by the High Court in Johannesburg on Friday.
+Johannesburg - The sentencing of convicted Nigerian terrorist Henry Okah was postponed in the High Court in Johannesburg on Thursday.

-Okah's attorney Lucky Maunatlala asked for the postponement to give witnesses from Nigeria and the United States time to get to South Africa to testify.
+Maunatlala argued for a postponement to give witnesses time to get to South Africa.

-Okah was found guilty last month of 13 counts of terrorism, including engaging in terrorist activities, conspiracy to engage in terrorist activity, and delivering, placing, and detonating an explosive device.
+On January 21, Claassen found Okah guilty on 13 counts of terrorism including engaging in terrorist activities, conspiracy to engage in terrorist activity, and delivering, placing, and detonating an explosive device.

-The charges related to two car bombs in Abuja, Nigeria, in which 12 people died and 36 were injured on October 1, 2010, the anniversary of the country's independence.
+Twelve people were killed and 36 injured in two car bombs in Abuja, Nigeria, on October 1, 2010, the anniversary of the country's independence.
+Okah was arrested in Johannesburg the next day.

-They also involved two explosions in March 2010 in the southern Nigerian city of Warri.
+He was also found guilty on terrorism charges relating to two explosions in March 2010 in the southern Nigerian city of Warri.

-Claassen said in his judgment last month that the State had proved Okah's guilt beyond a reasonable doubt, and that his failure to testify meant the evidence against him remained uncontested.
+Claassen said the State had proved Okah's guilt beyond a reasonable doubt.
+Okah's failure to testify meant the evidence against him remained uncontested.

-During the trial, Okah denied any involvement in the blasts and said the charges against him were politically motivated. - Sapa
+During the trial, Okah denied any involvement in the blasts and said charges against him were politically motivated.